Unrivaled reliability and highly efficient. Mitsubishi Electric Uninterruptible Power Supply systems for maximum critical infrastructure protection.

 First introduced to the North American UPS Market in 2008 in the 9900A series 3 phase UPS modules, Mitsubishi Electric now includes 3 level topology in all of its 480V UPS products.
 Mitsubishi has led the way in this technology and now has over ten years of experience in its design, construction, and operation.

 In a true online double-conversion UPS, the inverter is always on, supplying a clean, reliable power supply.

 Double conversion UPS modules take incoming utility power, filter it, convert it to DC, and then convert it back to a perfect AC output from the inverter.
 This helps protect the critical load from any voltage anomalies better than line interactive UPS modules operated via a secondary, unregulated power path.

 Mitsubishi Electric began developing SiC technology in the 1990s, convinced of its potential to revolutionize power electronics and energy efficiency.
 Our research allowed us to know best how to control SiC-powered devices, specifically SiC UPS, for optimal reliability and efficiency.

-Silicon Carbide (SiC) powered devices have less power loss and greater energy savings.
-Mitsubishi Electric has been developing SiC-based technologies since the early 1990s, and now leverages the technology to achieve energy-saving results in our newest uninterrupted power supply, the SUMMIT Series®.
+Silicon Carbide (SiC)-powered devices have less power loss and greater energy savings.
+Mitsubishi Electric now leverages the technology to achieve energy-saving results in our highly efficient, Energy Star-rated UPS, the SUMMIT Series®.